Generalized cold-atom simulators for vacuum decay

-This `bi-metric' structure for phonons in Bose-Bose mixtures was previously studied in Refs.~\cite{Fischer:2004bf,Visser:2004qp,Visser:2005ss,Weinfurtner:2006wt}, where a decoupling condition analogous to Eq.~\eqref{eq:decoupling} was derived for linearized perturbations around a fixed background in situations where $g_{\down\down}=g_{\up\up}$ and/or $g_{\down\up}=0$.
-Here we generalize the decoupling to any $g_{ij}$, which greatly broadens the range of corresponding cold-atom systems, and derive a fully nonlinear relativistic theory for the phase fields, which is crucial for simulating the nonperturbative dynamics of vacuum decay.
+References~\cite{Fischer:2004bf,Visser:2004qp,Visser:2005ss,Weinfurtner:2006wt} previously investigated this `bi-metric' structure in Bose-Bose mixtures, deriving a condition analogous to Eq.~\eqref{eq:decoupling} for linear perturbations around a fixed background when $g_{\down\down}=g_{\up\up}$ and/or $g_{\down\up}=0$.
+Here we generalize to any $g_{ij}$, greatly expanding the parameter space, and derive a fully nonlinear relativistic theory for the phase fields, which is crucial for simulating nonperturbative phenomena like vacuum decay.

-One can show that our decoupling condition~\eqref{eq:decoupling} is equivalent to equating the chemical potentials of the two species, $\mu_\down=\mu_\up$.
-This makes intuitive sense, as each chemical potential sets the average rate at which the corresponding phase evolves over time.
-This equality therefore ensures that the relative phase has zero mean velocity, as expected for the relativistic field $\varphi$.
-Equating the two chemical potentials also suppresses fluctuations in the density degrees of freedom, which is an essential requirement for pseudorelativistic phase dynamics.
+Our decoupling condition~\eqref{eq:decoupling} is equivalent to matching the chemical potentials of the two species, $\mu_\down=\mu_\up$.
+Intuitively, this is because each chemical potential sets the mean velocity of the corresponding phase, so Eq.~\eqref{eq:decoupling} ensures that $\ev*{\dot{\varphi}}=0$ in the false vacuum.
+This also suppresses density fluctuations, as required for pseudorelativistic phase dynamics.

-As well as the classical, nonlinear equations of motion~\eqref{eq:rel-eoms}, we have verified that the relativistic analogy holds at the level of the vacuum fluctuations, which is crucial for faithfully simulating the decay rate~\cite{Jenkins:2023pie}.
-Expanding the Hamiltonian to quadratic order in the fluctuations, we find that it decouples into two independent sectors \emph{if and only if} Eq.~\eqref{eq:decoupling} holds.
-Diagonalizing each sector with a Bogoliubov transformation, we find that on scales much larger than their respective healing lengths ($\xi_ik\ll1$) the dispersion relations of the two fields match the expressions for a massless relativistic scalar $\vartheta$ and a self-interacting scalar $\varphi$ with the false-vacuum potential given in Eq.~\eqref{eq:potential}, and with the sound speeds given by Eq.~\eqref{eq:sound-speeds}.
-This nontrivial check confirms all of the key details of the effective relativistic theory described above.
+As well as the equations of motion~\eqref{eq:rel-eoms}, we have verified that the analogy holds in terms of the vacuum fluctuations~\cite{Note4}, which is crucial for faithfully simulating the decay rate~\cite{Jenkins:2023eez}.
+Expanding the effective Hamiltonian to quadratic order in the fluctuations, we find that it decouples into two independent sectors, $\hat{H}_\mathrm{eff}\simeq\hat{H}_\vartheta+\hat{H}_\varphi$, if and only if Eq.~\eqref{eq:decoupling} holds.
+Diagonalizing each sector we find that, on scales much larger than their respective healing lengths ($\xi_ik\ll1$, with $k$ the wavenumber), the dispersion relations match those of a massless relativistic scalar $\vartheta$ and a self-interacting scalar $\varphi$ with potential given in Eq.~\eqref{eq:potential}, with the sound speeds given by Eq.~\eqref{eq:sound-speeds},